 If this is new construction and you are not going to use spray foam, then it is recommended that you install a 6 mil vapor barrier on the back side of your wall studs before lifting them into position.
 You will also need to wrap your ceiling joists (and floor if not on slab) as shown.
-In some areas the local code specifies all vapor barriers must be installed on the warm side of the cellar.
+In some areas the local code specifies all vapor barriers must be instlled on the warm side of the cellar.
 In those areas we highly recommend you switch to the spray foam insulation.

-Step 4.3: Wrapping the Walls & Filling Holes
+Step 4.3: Wrapping walls and filling holes

 Make sure to leave excess vapor barrier at the corners so that you can wrap it, overlap the seams and tuck tape (not duct tape) them shut.
 Then fill all holes in studs and joists with fire rated penetration sealant to reduce air movement.
-Tuck Tape UV resistant adhesive is a company that sells this product.
-We are not recommending this company specifically, just an option so you know what you are looking for.

-Step 4.4: Insulation & Vapor barrier for the Wine Cellar
+Step 4.4: Insulation and vapor barrier for your cellar

-If this is a remodeling project, it is OK to wrap the existing studs in the room as shown, in a similar fashion to the ceiling joists.
+If this is a remodeling project, it is OK to wrap the existing studs in the room as shown, in a similar fashion to ceiling joists.
 Make sure the vapor barrier is on the warm side of the wine cellar, meaning the exterior cellar wall.

-Step 4.5: Insulation & Vapor barrier for the Wine Cellar
+Step 4.5: Insulation and vapor barrier for your cellar

 After the vapor barrier has been installed you will need to put insulation in the stud and joist cavities.
 The most common insulation used is fiberglass batts.
-In a 2x4 wall cavity using fiberglass will provide you with an R-13 insulation value.
-In a 2x6 wall fiberglass will provide you with an R-19 insulation value.
+In a 2x4 wall cavity, using fiberglass will provide you with an R-13 insulation value.
+In a 2x6 wall, fiberglass will provide you with an R-19 insulation value.
 The entire cavity must be "fluffed" with insulation leaving no air filled cavities.

-Step 5.1: Electrical Outlet Placement in the Wine Cellar
+Step 5: Electrical outlet placement in the wine cellar

-Outlets in a wine cellar are best placed in the dead spaces at the corners where your racks come together when you are building a wine cellar.
+Outlets in a wine cellar are best placed in the dead spaces at the corners where your racks come together.
 If you place the outlet outside of this area it is possible it will be obstructed by one of the wine rack posts.
 It is important to follow your local building code for outlet placement and that will supersede any recommendations made for outlet placement in your cellar.

-How can Wine Rack Concepts help?
+How can Wine Cellar Innovations help?
 When you have placed the order for your wine cellar you may request an outlet placement design for your wine cellar where we will locate the proper placement of outlets for the various lighting options you have selected for your cellar.

-Step 5.2: Outlet Placement for High Reveals with Lighting
+Step 5.2: Outlet placement for high reveals with lighting

 It is not necessary to place an electrical outlet in the area where a high reveal racking is located in order to plug in your lighting.
 The cord will be able to reach down to the outlet placed in the dead space as far as 6 feet away.
 If you would prefer to have the outlet located in this area for ease of access you will need to inform your design consultant to locate the outlets accordingly when they do the outlet placement design for you.
-It is recommended that outlets for high reveals and other accent lighting, such as for archways, be placed on a switch.
+It is recommended that outlets for high reveals and other accent lighting, such as for archways, be placed on a switch, separate from any existing lights.

-Step 6.1: Wall Coverings
+Step 6: Wall Coverings